Posted October 2025

 Source: Employment Security Department/Labor Market Information and Research Division, Covered Employment (QCEW)

-Average annual covered employment in Grays Harbor County was 23,424 and the average annual wage was $53,952 in 2023.
+Average annual covered employment in Grays Harbor County was 23,820 in 2024.
+This was up from 23,424 in 2023.
 Covered employment refers to workers who received wages in Washington state and are eligible for state and federal unemployment insurance (UI) compensation programs.

 Workforce demographics for Grays Harbor County